Taking a Winter Holiday in Australia: The Best Time to Travel

 Plus you can stop for lunch at a country pub somewhere along the way and IT MAY HAVE A FIREPLACE, which will be very exciting for all involved.

-Best Winter Destinations Per State
+Winter Holidays in Australia: Best Destinations Per State

 So now that we’ve established that visiting Australia during winter is an excellent idea… where precisely should you go?